-This is the complete archive for the reading Category.
+This is the complete archive for the Open content Category.
 [Show only excerpts of posts]

 Reading on an ereader, I seem to lose all of the “publisher’s metadata”: there is no longer any hint of what type of book this is — no cover to judge, no binding, no typography to tell if it’s a serious literary thing or a pulpy time-passer or an old forgotten once-loved.